julplee/backup-settings/README.md

-# windows-settings
+# backup-settings

-This program backups Windows settings as configured in a `backup-config.json` file put in a folder within the executing folder
+This program backups chosen settings as configured in a `backup-config.json` file put in a folder within the executing folder

 ## Configuration files